Derekh Eretz (political party)

-Derekh Eretz (דרך ארץ) is a centre-right political party in Israel.
-It was formed in March 2020 by Zvi Hauser and Yoaz Hendel after they left Telem.
+Derekh Eretz (דרך ארץ) was a centre-right political party in Israel formed in March 2020 by Members of Knesset Yoaz Hendel and Zvi Hauser following their split from the Telem faction.
+The group was active mainly during the 23rd and 24th Knessets and was later affiliated with the New Hope party.

 History

+Background

-On 2 March 2020, elections were held for the Twenty-third Knesset, in which Zvi Hauser and Yoaz Hendel ran for the Knesset as a part of the Telem party and the larger Blue and White alliance.
-In the election, the alliance received 1,220,381 votes and 33 seats in the Knesset, making them the second largest parliamentary group behind the right-wing Likud party.
+In the March 2020 legislative election, Hendel and Hauser were elected to the Knesset on the Blue and White list.
+Blue and White received 1,220,381 votes and won 33 seats, according to the official results published by the Central Elections Committee. making them the second largest parliamentary group behind the right-wing Likud party.

+Formation

-Although they came in second, Blue and White, and their leader, Benny Gantz, received the recommendations of a majority of Knesset members to form a government.
+Blue and White, and their leader, Benny Gantz, received the recommendations of a majority of Knesset members to form a government, after the party came in second.
 However, many in the alliance, including Hauser and Hendel, feared the formation of a minority government with the support of the Joint List.
 After receiving the recommendations, President Reuven Rivlin formally gave Gantz a mandate to form a government.
 To that end, Gantz began negotiations to form a unity government with incumbent Prime Minister Benjamin Netanyahu and his Likud party.
 In response to this development, Yesh Atid, a centrist party in Blue and White led by Yair Lapid, and Ya'alon's Telem party, applied to split their factions from Blue and White.
 Hauser and Hendel, who supported the alliance's entry into a unity government, applied to split themselves from the Telem party.
 On 29 March 2020, the House Committee approved the division of Hauser and Hendel from Telem, and the formation of their own faction—Derekh Eretz.

+Alignment with New Hope

+Ahead of the 2021 elections, Hendel and Hauser joined Gideon Sa'ar's New Hope party.
+Both served as Members of Knesset representing New Hope during the 24th Knesset, effectively integrating Derekh Eretz into that political framework.

 On 8 December, both Hauser and Hendel announced they would join Gideon Sa'ar's recently formed New Hope.
 Neither were included when an alliance between Blue and White and New Hope was announced and they went on to join forces with Yamina in an alliance called Zionist Spirit that was announced on 27 July 2022.
 The alliance was ended in early September, when the two parties split up.
 Hendel and Hauser announced on 13 September that the party would not run in the 2022 election.

+Political position

+Derekh Eretz was generally described by Israeli political analysts as a centre-right faction advocating liberal conservative positions, support for state institutions, and a pragmatic approach to governance and national security.
+Its positioning was discussed in the context of centre-right realignments in Israeli politics during the early 2020s.